Conquering a “Code Brown”

 Although this workshop is a stand-alone module, participants would benefit from having attended a Learning to Conquer the Wees & Poos (Basics and Beyond) workshop prior to registering for this workshop.

 Workshop Delivery – Participants will be expected to complete the workshop requirements via an integrated system of pre-reading material, online content and participation in scheduled group presentation/tutorial session.
-Participants will be emailed the link (including password) to their scheduled sessions.
+Participants will be mailed a hard copy of the workshop notes, and emailed the zoom link (including password) for the online session, approximately one week prior to the workshop.

-Participants will need to have access to internet facilities including Zoom and webcam to ensure that they are able to download and view workshop content, as well as actively participate in the on line group tutorials and agree to the online T&C. To fully participate in the interactive components of the group session, participants are encouraged to log on using a tablet, laptop or desk top computer.
+Participants will need to have access to internet facilities including Zoom and webcam to ensure that they are able to view workshop content and actively participate in the on line workshop.
+Participants also agree to the online T&C. To fully participate in the interactive components of the online session, participants are encouraged to log on using a tablet, laptop or desk top computer.
 While utilising a mobile phone to access the session is possible, the functionality of the device may limit participants ability to fully engage in the interactive components of the session.

 Rebecca has presented on the topic of paediatric continence for various organisations including Continence Foundation of Australia, Qld Health and Zi Mei Events.
 She currently sits on the Scientific Committee for the National Conference on Incontinence (CFA).